ATO Plans to Step Up Debt Collection – Are you in their sights?

 “….. attended the Association of Independent Insolvency Practitioners webinar where the ATO gave an update on what they will be doing going forward.
 The main thing I got out of it was:

-- Collection activity (e.g. wind up and bankruptcy notices) will resume from 30 September 2021
+- Collection activity (e.g. wind up and bankruptcy notices)

 - ATO will not consider debt settlement on principal tax debts (i.e. will only negotiate on GIC and penalties), taxpayers can only seek a compromise through a Voluntary Administration or a formal Small Business Restructure